Data-Driven Lab: Senior Designer to Product Owner

 A full app built in parallel with the web — mobile design system rebuilt, every screen redesigned, functionality extended beyond the global app.

-Registration and KYC.
 OTP-verified sign-up; full KYC questionnaire adapted for mobile.

-Deposits and withdrawals.
 Local payment methods, different from the global app.

-Theming and localisation.
 Feature-toggle system for theming, with copy managed through Crowdin.

 Result

-Launched 15 August 2024.
-20K+ downloads, 11% of active audience, 35% of product revenue.
+20K+ downloads, XXX% of active audience, XXX% of product revenue.

 Result